Opinion | Harry Truman was our last president to deserve the ‘populist’ label

 As a captain of artillery in France more than a century ago, he earned a reputation for diligence, fairness and attention to the needs of those under his command.

 As president, he made sure others got credit for his administration’s achievements, such as the Marshall Plan.
-He worked to advance civil rights (ending the disgraceful segregation of the military, among other things), and weathered a series of crises, foreign and domestic, that would have challenged any president to the utmost.
+He worked to advance civil rights (ending the disgraceful segregation of the military, among other things) and weathered a series of crises, foreign and domestic, that would have challenged any president to the utmost.

 Truman retired to Independence without much money, having turned down some lucrative corporate offers because he didn’t think it right to trade on his status as a former president.
 He had a lot to say in his later years, some of it pretty salty, and he offered us all a thought that is as relevant today as ever — especially in the Senate chamber, where Truman once served.
 Discussing his encounters with Sen. Joseph McCarthy, and those who failed to act against him, he warned: